 — Unplug from technology.
 Take a digital detox from TV, cell phones, iPad, computers.

-— No blue light at night!
-Migraine headaches are exacerbated by exposure to light.
+— Avoid artificial light at night!
+Migraine headaches are exacerbated by exposure to bright lights at night.

-— Consider alternative therapies such as biofeedback, acupuncture and acupressure, chiropractic manipulation, reflexology, Tai Chi and massage therapy.
+— Consider alternative therapies such as biofeedback, acupuncture and acupressure, cranial sacral therapy, chiropractic manipulation, reflexology, Tai Chi and massage therapy.
 Studies have shown that over 80% of headache patients find some type of relief for their headaches with chiropractic treatment.

 The best nutrients are targeted nutrient specific to the individual’s needs and are unique to each individual.
 It’s important to identify your personal nutrient deficiencies.